PROTOTYPING THE CIVIC CITY

 The School of Civic Action is hosting a two week summer school in London, at Tate Exchange and R-Urban Poplar.
 Under the theme of ‘Prototyping the Civic City’ we’ll explore how artist, design and activist practices can empower citizens to remake the city.

 The schools curriculum is centred around ideas of ‘civic action’ allowing participants to develop new skills, strategies and practices to directly affect changes in the city.
 Core to this is the idea of prototyping open source designs and rethinking organisational structures.

 The summer school draws on two test sites; firstly at R-Urban Poplar in East London where we will build prototypes in support of local actions for environmental change such as air quality, food waste and sustainable energy production.

-In parallel we will transform the space at Tate exchange on the 5th floor of Tate Modern into a public classroom which brings together activists and practitioners engaged in civic movements (UK Commoners Network, Just Space, Spatial Engagement Network).
+In parallel we will transform the space at Tate exchange on the 5th floor of Tate Modern into a public classroom which brings together activists and practitioners engaged in civic movements (UK Commoners Network, Just Space, Spatial Engagement Network, Umeå School of Architecture).
 The summer school itself prototyping a collective education platform for civic action, through the building of new networks which share situated and expert knowledge with the public.